matematicasuperpiattamac/minetest/doc/lua_api.md

     object = <an ObjectRef>,
     -- Attach the sound to an object.
     -- Can't be used together with `pos`.

-    -- For backward compatibility, sounds continue playing at the last location -- of the object if an object is removed (for example if an entity dies).
-    -- It is not recommended to rely on this.
-    -- For death sounds, prefer playing a positional sound instead.

-    -- If you want to stop a sound when an entity dies or is deactivated, -- store the handle and call `minetest.sound_stop` in `on_die` / `on_deactivate`.

-    -- Ephemeral sounds are entirely unaffected by the object being removed -- or leaving the active object range.

-    -- Non-ephemeral sounds stop playing on clients if objects leave -- the active object range; they should start playing again if objects
-    --- come back into range (but due to a known bug, they don't yet).

     to_player = name,
     -- Only play for this player.